Tschirnhaus transformations after Hilbert: The Resolvent Degree of a Dominant Map

 such that the closure of the geometric generic fiber $Y|_{\overline{K(X)}}$ in $S|_{\overline{K(X)}}\cong\Pb^n_{\overline{K(X)}}$ has degree $d$.
 Then

-\end{proposition} \begin{proof} By the Merkurjev-Suslin theorem \cite[Theorem 16.1]{MS}, using that $K$ is a field of characteristic 0, there exists a solvable \'etale map $E\to X$ such that $S|_E\cong\Pb^n_E$.
-By Galois descent, we conclude that the embedding $Y\into S$ pulls back to an embedding
+\end{proposition} \begin{proof} By the Merkurjev-Suslin theorem \cite[Theorem 16.1]{MS}, using that $K$ is a field of characteristic 0, there exists a solvable extension $L./K(X)$ such that $S|_{\Spec(L)}\cong \Pb^n_L$.
+Because we are in characteristic 0, the extension $L/K(X)$ is separable, so picking a primitive element $z$ and writing $L\cong K(X)(z)$, we can, by clearing denominators in the minimal polynomial for $z$ over $K(X)$ and using that the discriminant of this minimal polynomial is not identically 0, realize $L$ as $K(E)$ for $E\subset \Ab^1_X$ a locally closed subvariety such that the projection $E\to X$ is solvable and \'etale.
+Shrinking $E$ as needed, we can extend the above isomorphism $S|_{\Spec(L)}\cong\Pb^n_L$ to an isomorphism $S|_E\cong \Pb^n_E$.
+We conclude that the embedding $Y\into S$ pulls back to an embedding

 whose closure is a degree $d$ subvariety.
-Points of $Y|_E$ are thus of height at most $d$ over $K(E)$ (and the general point is of height $d$).
+Points of $Y|_E$ are thus of degree at most $d$ over $K(E)$ (and the generic point is of degree $d$).
 Therefore, by \cite[Lemma 2.9]{FW}, $Y|_E$ admits a dense set of rational multi-sections $\{U_\alpha\subset Y|_E\}$ with $\RD(U_\alpha\to E)\le \RD(d)$.
 The images of these rational multi-sections in $Y$, $\{V_\alpha\subset Y\}$ are thus a dense set of rational multi-sections, and by \cite[Lemma 2.6]{FW}, we have

 \end{proof}

 Now let $X$ be a variety, and let $\Ab^n_{X,\a}$ be the parameter space for $n$-valued algebraic functions on $X$ as in Section~\ref{s:tschirnt}.
 Observe that the action of $\Gb_m$ on algebraic functions by rescaling their values corresponds to a weighted action $\Gb_m\circlearrowleft \Ab^n_{X,\a}$ where